 I am a plant biologist with a strong interest in the field of plant ecophysiology.
 I have a passion for understanding the unique and novel strategies with which plants are able to survive in harsh environments and how this knowledge can be applied to improving current/future agricultural practices and in maintaining the natural environment around us.

 In my current research project at the University of Western Australia (UWA) I am investigating the links between nitrogen uptake restraint and improved phosphorus-use efficiency in a range of species native to south-western Australia.
-My previous research project was based in Japan and was focused on understanding phosphorus-use efficiency in rice and how it could be optimised through a greater understanding of the physiological mechanisms involved and their genetic links.
-My earlier, PhD and Honours research at UWA was similar to my current project and was centred on understanding plant nutrient-use efficiency and nutrient acquisition strategies in species from severely P-impoverished environments.
+My previous research project was based in Japan (Japan International Research Center for Agricultural Sciences) and was focused on understanding phosphorus-use efficiency in rice and how it could be optimised through a greater understanding of the physiological mechanisms involved and their genetic links.
+My earlier, PhD research at UWA involved using cryoSEM and X-ray microanalysis, as well as glasshouse experiments and field studies to investigate the role of calcium enhanced phosphorus toxicity in explaining the absence of most Proteaceae from calcareous habitats.
+My Honours research at UWA was similar to my current project and was centred on understanding plant nutrient-use efficiency and nutrient acquisition strategies in species from severely P-impoverished environments.

 I currently hold a Research Associate position at the University of Western Australia, where my research is funded through an Australia Research Council (ARC) Discovery Project titled "Plant nitrate restraint: Does constraining nitrate influx systems accompany high leaf phosphorus-use efficiency in a phosphorus-impoverished ecosystem?"
 (CI: E/Prof Hans Lambers and Assoc/Prof Patrick Finnegan).
 In 2018 I was awarded a 2-year postdoctoral fellowship through the Japanese Society for the Promotion of Science (JSPS), where I joined the internationally renowned group of Dr Matthias Wissuwa at the Japan International Research Center for Agricultural Sciences in Tsukuba City, Japan.
 I completed my undergraduate, Honours (sups: Assoc/Prof Etienne Laliberté & E/Prof Hans Lambers) and PhD (sups: E/Prof Hans Lambers & Assoc/Prof Peta Clode) at the University of Western Australia.